lambdaacademy/2015.12_erlang/README.md

                      ) -> ok.
 ```

-`tt_publisher:publish/1` publishes on Twitter the talks.
-So the example invocation above result in something like following in the Twitter account:
+`tt_publisher:publish/1` publishes the talks on Twitter.
+The example invocation above result in something like following in the Twitter account:

 > The plan for the following hour is:
 > * 17:00 - 17:30 "School of Erlang", ESL Office